maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

 - unauthenticated
 - general authenticated user
 - superuser authenticated

+And don't forget Defensive programming bits
+- validation of form inputs
+- not allowing users to create, read, update and delete information they shouldn't

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.